 The name Khalka means "shield."
-The region of northern Mongolia has been called the shield since the sixteenth century.
+The region of Outer Mongolia has been called the shield since the sixteenth century.
 In the early 1900s one missionary described the Mongols as "well-built and sturdy.
-In appearance he is dirty and unkempt.
-His unwashed face and hands, tousled hair, and shaggy, greasy, sheep-skin garments create a prejudice against him.
-On the other hand, he is simple-minded, fearless, and self-reliant; generous, and comparatively honest, kindly, hospitable, and easily approached and understood when treated with proper consideration."
+He is fearless, and self-reliant; generous, and comparatively honest, kindly, hospitable, and easily approached and understood when treated with proper consideration."

-The Khalka language is largely intelligible with the standard spoken by most Mongols in China.
+The Khalka Mongolian language is largely intelligible with the standard language spoken by most Mongols in the Chinese province of Inner Mongolia.
 Speakers from the two countries have little trouble understanding each other; however, one linguist points out that the two languages "have important phonological and loan differences."

-The Khalka keep "carefully preserved genealogies to prove they are descendants of Genghis Khan."
-For centuries they were ruled by a hereditary line of nobles and princes, until they were stripped of power by the Mongolian and Chinese Communist governments this century.
+The Khalka Mongols keep carefully preserved genealogies to prove they are descendants of Genghis Khan, their national hero.
+For centuries they were ruled by a hereditary line of nobles and princes, until these families were stripped of power by the Mongolian and Chinese communist governments in the last century.

 |People Name General||Mongol, Khalka|